insign/laravel-dumb-emails-validator/README.md

 ## Customization

-You can customize the list of domain corrections and the error message in the `config/dumb-emails.php` file.
+You can customize the list of domain corrections, and the error message in the `config/dumb-emails.php` file.

 ```php
 return [